-Shape-gain VQ has several major advantages over direct VQ.
+This \textit{shape-gain VQ} has several major advantages over direct VQ.
 First, it generally improves the rate-distortion performance.
 Indeed, let us consider the typical case of several input vectors with a similar general shape and different energy levels.
 With direct VQ, the vector quantizer must allocate multiple codewords to represent what is essentially the same acoustic structure at different loudness levels.
-This results in a very large codebook with many different codeword subsets, each subset encoding the same shape and different gain values.
+This generally results in a very large codebook.
 In contrast, with shape-gain VQ, these vectors are encoded with the same vector codeword plus a scalar gain prototype value that requires a very limited bitrate.
 Therefore, the size of the VQ codebook can be significantly reduced.
-This not only generally leads to a better rate-distortion performance, but this also enables to drastically decrease the complexity of the codecs, which is directly related to the codebook size, since the search of the optimal codeword in the codebook is often the most computationally demanding operation in signal compression \citep{gersho2012vector}.
-In addition, the use of normalized vectors has been shown to help stabilize the design of VQ codebooks \citep{yu2021vector}.
+This not only generally leads to better rate-distortion performance, but also to a drastic decrease in the complexity of the (classical) codecs, as the search for the optimal codeword in the codebook is often the most computationally demanding operation in signal compression \cite{gersho2012vector}.
+Finally, the use of normalized vectors has been shown to help stabilize the design of VQ codebooks \cite{yu2021vector}.

-A bit surprisingly, to our knowledge, modern neural codecs, including SoundStream, EnCodec, and DAC, have not considered integrating the shape-gain decomposition principle.
-Instead, as already mentioned, they let the amplitude and shape of an input vector be encoded jointly in the corresponding embedding vector.
-Although NACs already impress with their performance in terms of data rate-distortion trade-off, this approach is problematic.
-If a simple gain variation induces a significant directional change in the latent space, this leads to suboptimal codebook design and usage and reduced robustness to input signal variability.
-This problem may be solved, and thus performance significantly improved (and/or complexity significantly reduced), by introducing shape-gain coding in the NAC framework.
-Finally, explicit control over signal energy can bring more interpretability in the NAC framework.